On multiple occasions, I’ve heard people say something along the lines of “I don’t have any regrets. It all just made me who I am today.”

 2. Forgive Yourself

-To forget about the past, to leave it behind, you also need to be able to forgive yourself.
+To move on from the past, to leave it behind, you also need to be able to forgive yourself.
 For me at least, this step can take a long time.
 It’s not a single event, but a war of many battles.

 It’s a war between your inner critic – the perfectionist voice in your head that berates and condemns – and the kind and loving person you want to be.